astral-sh/ty/README.md

 ### First-party modules

-First-party imports refer to modules that import other modules from your project.
-By default, ty searches for first-party imports in the project's root folder or the `src` folder if it exists.
-If you use a different project layout, explicitly set the project's [`src.root`](https://github.com/astral-sh/ty/blob/main/docs/configuration.md#root).
+First-party modules are Python files that are part of your own project’s codebase, unlike modules from the standard library modules or third-party packages installed via a package manager like uv or pip.
+By default, ty searches for first-party modules in the project's root folder or the `src` folder (if present).
+If your project uses a different layout, configure the project's [`src.root`](https://github.com/astral-sh/ty/blob/main/docs/configuration.md#root) in your `pyproject.toml`.
 For example, if your project's code is in the `app` directory, like so:

 ```text
 example-pkg